DOJ: Minneapolis, MPD "engage in pattern or practice of conduct that deprives people of their rights"

 Roughly 10% of 911 calls between January 2016 and August 2022 were related to a behavioral health issue, but in the vast majority of cases MPD was the primary responder in the incident, the investigation says.

-The report showed that law enforcement-led response can cause trauma.
+The report showed that law enforcement-led responses can cause trauma.
 And even though MPD officers have received crisis intervention training, materials include inaccurate medical information, the report says.

 There are many causes that contribute to the violations beyond the poor data collection, the report alleges.
 MPD's accountability system is complicated and discourages complaints, and often ignores explicit misconduct allegations.
 Investigations into misconduct are severely delayed, as 92.2% of cases remained unresolved for at least 90 days.